Alexandru Balaban

 Alexandru T. Balaban (born April 2, 1931 in Timișoara) is a Romanian chemist who made significant contributions to the fields of organic chemistry, theoretical chemistry, mathematical chemistry, and chemical graph theory.

 Early life and education

-Balaban was born in Timișoara, in westernRomania.
+Balaban was born in Timișoara, in western Romania.
 His parents, Teodor and Florica, paid a lot of attention to Balaban's education, strongly encouraging his fascination with chemistry.
 In 1935 his family moved to Bucharest, where he attended elementary school.
 After World War II, in 1945 they moved to Petroșani, where he finished high school.
 He enrolled in the Politehnica University of Bucharest in 1949, and received a Ph.D. in chemistry in 1959.
 His Ph.D. thesis dealt with reactions catalyzed by anhydrous aluminium chloride.

 Career

 Balaban was a professor of organic chemistry at the Politehnica University of Bucharest: assistant professor (1956-1960), associate professor (1961-1966), and full professor (1970-1999).
 He was also the head of the Laboratory of Isotopically Labelled Compounds of the Bucharest Institute of Atomic Physics from 1967 to 1974.
 In 1963, he was elected as Corresponding Member of the Romanian Academy, and in 1990 as Titular Member.

 From 1967 to 1970, he was a Senior Research Officer at the Chemistry Division, International Atomic Energy Agency, Vienna, Austria, in charge of radiopharmaceuticals.
 From 1995 to 1998, he was Vice President of the Romanian Academy.
 From 1991 to 2012, he was a tenured professor of chemistry at Texas A&M University at Galveston.
 Since his retirement in 2013, he has been Professor Emeritus.